-- 1. The procedures and time frames established by this Law shall be applied to the conduct of the parliamentary elections of Georgia before the elections of the Parliament of Georgia to be held through the proportional election system, unless otherwise provided for by this article. - 2.
-The parliament elected in the next parliamentary elections of Georgia shall consist of 120 parliament members elected under the proportional system and 30 parliament members elected under the majoritarian system. - 3.
-As a result of elections conducted under the proportional system, the seats of the Members of Parliament of Georgia shall be distributed to the political parties that receive at least one percent of the actual votes cast in the elections, and to the electoral blocs of those political parties the percentage of actual votes of which comprises at least one percent multiplied by the number of political parties included in the electoral block. - 4.
-To determine the number of seats received by a political party or electoral bloc, the number of actual votes received by it shall be multiplied by 120 and divided by the sum of the actual number of votes received by all those political parties and electoral blocs, who have exceeded the relevant electoral threshold set forth in paragraph 3 of this article.
+1. The procedures and time frames established by this Law shall be applied to the conduct of the parliamentary elections of Georgia before the elections of the Parliament of Georgia to be held through the proportional electionsystem, unless otherwise provided for by this article.

+2. The parliament elected in the next parliamentary elections of Georgia shall consist of 120 parliament members elected under the proportional system and 30 parliament members elected under the majoritarian system.

+3. As a result of elections conducted under the proportional system, the seats of the Members of Parliament of Georgia shall be distributed to the political parties that receive at least one percent of the actual votes cast in the elections, and to the electoral blocs of those political parties the percentage of actual votes of which comprises at least one percent multiplied by the number of political parties included in the electoral block.

+4. To determine the number of seats received by a political party or electoral bloc, the number of actual votes received by itshall be multiplied by 120 and divided by the sum of the actual number of votes received by all those political parties and electoral blocs, who have exceeded the relevant electoral threshold set forth in paragraph 3 of this article.
 The whole part of the number received shall be the number of seats received by a political party or electoral bloc.
-If the sum of the number of seats received by political parties and electoral blocs is less than 120, the non-distributed seats will be awarded sequentially to the political parties and electoral blocs with the biggest remaining number. - 5.
-Percentage of total seats received by a political party or electoral bloc under the proportional and majoritarian systems in the total number of seats shall not exceed the sum of the percentage share and one fourth of the percentage share of those actual votes received under the proportional system by a political party or an electoral bloc included in the total number of actual votes received under the proportional system by political parties or electoral blocs.
-If the percentage of total seats received by a political party or electoral bloc under the proportional and majoritarian systems in the total number of seats exceeds the sum of the percentage share and one fourth of the percentage share of those actual votes received under the proportional system by a political party or an electoral bloc included in the total number of actual votes received under the proportional system by political parties or electoral blocs, the political party or electoral bloc will be deprived of relevant seats from the voter list submitted for the proportional elections and shall be distributed sequentially in accordance with paragraph 6 of this article according to the voter lists submitted by the other political parties and electoral blocs with better results, which have exceeded the relevant electoral threshold. - 6.
-To distribute deprived seats, the number of actual votes received by a political party or electoral bloc authorised to receive a deprived seat shall multiplied by the number of deprived seats and divided by the sum of actual votes received by political parties and electoral blocs authorised to receive deprived seats.
+If the sum of the number of seats received by political parties and electoral blocs is less than 120, the non-distributed seats will be awarded sequentially to the political parties and electoral blocs with the biggest remaining number.

+5. Percentage of total seats received by a political party or electoral bloc under the proportional and majoritarian systems in the total number of seats shall not exceed the sum of the percentage share and one fourth of the percentage share of those actual votes received under the proportional system by a political party or an electoral bloc included in the total number of actual votes received under the proportional system by political parties or electoral blocs.
+If the percentage of total seats received by a political party or electoral bloc under the proportional and majoritarian systems in the total number of seats exceeds the sum of the percentage share and one fourth of the percentage share of those actual votes received under the proportional system by a political party or an electoral bloc included in the total number of actual votes received under the proportional system by a political party or an electoral bloc included in the total number of actual votes received under the proportional system by a political party or an electoral bloc included in the total number of actual votes received under the proportional system by a political party or an electoral bloc included in the total number of actual votes received under the proportional system by a political party or electoral blocs, the political party or electoral bloc will be deprived of relevant seats from the voter list submitted for the proportional elections and shall be distributed sequentially in accordance with paragraph 6 of this article according to the voter lists submitted by the other political parties and electoral blocs with better results, which have exceeded the relevant electoral threshold.

+6. To distribute deprived seats, the number of actual votes received by a political party or electoral bloc authorised to receive a deprived seatshall multiplied by the number of deprived seats and divided by the sum of actual votes received by political parties and electoral blocs authorised to receive deprived seats.